 (Mark One)

-[x] Annual report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

-For the fiscal year ended December 31, 2005

-OR

-[] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Incorporation or Organization)

-Commission File Number 0-19437

-CELLULAR TECHNICAL SERVICES COMPANY, INC.

-(Name of Small Business Issuer as Specified in Its Charter)

-Delaware 11-2962080

-(State or Other Jurisdiction of (I.R.S.
-Employer Identification No.)

-Issuer's Telephone Number, Including Area Code: (516) 568-0100

-Securities registered under Section 12(b) of the Exchange Act: None

-Securities registered under Section 12(g) of the Exchange Act:

-Common Stock, \$.001 par value (Title of Class)

-Check whether the issuer is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act $[\]$

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
-Yes [X] No []

-Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained herein in any form, and, no disclosure will be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB [X]

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes [X] No []

-The Issuer had no revenue for the fiscal year ended December 31, 2005.

-As of March 30, 2006 there were 4,586,757 shares of Common Stock, \$.001 par value outstanding.

-As of February 14, 2006 the aggregate market value of the Registrant's Common Stock, \$.001 par value, held by non-affiliates was approximately \$11.9 million.
-The aggregate market value of the Company's stock was calculated using \$2.59, the closing price for its Common Stock on February 14, 2006 as reported on the over-the-counter bulletin board.

-Documents incorporated by reference in Part III: The Company's definitive proxy statement to be filed in connection with the 2006 Annual Meeting of Stockholders.
+K Annual report pursuant to Section 1 3 or 15 (d) of the Securities Exchange Act of 1934 For the fiscal year ended Decembe r 31, 2006 OR ) Transition report pursuant to Section n 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number 0-19437 CELLUL AR TECHNICAL SERVICES COM IPANY, INC. (Name of Small Business Issuer as Specified in Its Charter) Delaware 11-2962080 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 20 East Sunrise Highway, Suite 200, Valley Stream, NY 11581 (Address of Principal Executive Offices) (Zip Code) Issuer's Telephone Number, Including Area Code: (516) 568-0100) Securities registered under Section 12(b) of the Exchange Act: Nor ne Securities registered under Section 12(g) of the Exchange Act: Common Stock, \$.001 par value (Title of Class) Chec k whether the issuer is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act o ant (1) has filed all reports required to be filed by Section 13 or 15(d) of t was required to file such reports), and (2) has been subject to the filing to the t filers in response to Item 405 of Regulation S-B contained herein in a finitive proxy or information statements incorporated by reference in P ate by check mark whether the Registra No o ant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Γhe I Issuer had no revenue for the fiscal year r ended December 31, 2006 aggre value of the Registrant's Common Stock, \$.001 par value, held by nor tock was calculated using \$1.69, the closing price for its Common Stock As of f January 4, 2007 there were 4,586,757 shares of Common Stock, \$.001 par value outstanding.

-Transitional Small Business Disclosure Format Yes [] No [X]
+Transitional Small Business Disclosure Format Yes o No x